 - Robotic Milking Systems – The greatest recent invention on a Dairy?

 We would like to thank the R(D)SVS Farm Animal Practice for their continued support of our society and the amount of time they commit to our society.

-For up to date information please see our Facebook page!
+For further information and details for EFAVS please visit our Facebook page!